 Accidental explosions

-Since the beginning of data collection in 1979 by the Small Arms Survey, only four accidental explosions were reported in Mali.
+Since the Small Arms Survey began collecting data in 1979, four accidental explosions have been reported in Mali.

 Year | Location | Owner/Manager | Deaths | Injuries |